elephantscale/es-training-new/ansible/slides/ansible-playbook.md

 * Plugins are written in Python
 * Plugins are executed on the Ansible controller
 * Plugins are executed before the play starts

 ---

-## Looping

-* Looping is used to execute tasks multiple times
-* Looping is written in Jinja2
-* Looping is evaluated on the Ansible controller
-* Looping is evaluated before the play starts

----